-Run Element itself as an Audio Unit, VST, VST3, or AAX Native plugin in your favorite DAW.
+Run as a stand alone plugin host, or load as an Audio Unit, VST, VST3, or AAX Native plugin in your favorite recording software.

 Bring in all your plugins with little or no latency compared to most DAWs.

 Intuitive workflow helps you focus on the sound, to make your live show as dynamic as your studio designs

 Import saved projects and grow your designs into styles and sounds that represent you.

 Dominate your signal chain by connecting literally any available source, to any node within the project.

 Element isn’t limited to stereo audio.
 Utilize all ports and buses your plugins offer.